 The rich ruleth over the poor, and the borrower is servant to the lender.
 Proverbs 22:7

-Hey y’all!
+Hey, y’all, hey!
 It’s time to talk money again!
 When you read that verse, what were your thoughts?
-Personally, I cringe every time I see it—it’s a punch in the gut.
+I cringe every time I see it—it’s a punch in the gut.
 For me, this is student loans, maxed out credit cards, and a car loan.
 What happened to make me think I needed those to obtain the things that I wanted?
 How have I benefited from those debts?
 I haven’t because I didn’t finish college, I can’t use those cards anymore, and that car is an entirely different crap story.

 Debt is dumb.
 Cash is king.
 Dave Ramsey

 The beauty of this is I’m not wallowing in shame about these debts.
 Are they stupid?
 Certainly.
 Does it hurt to have them?
 Absolutely.
-Yet I’m encouraged to dig beyond the pain.
-As I reflect on my life when I first got in debt, I was in a different mental state.
-I was an immature teenager who thought she knew it all at 18 so I didn’t really listen to the parental advice that tried to encourage me to stay AWAY from loans and keep applying for scholarships.
-I didn’t heed the warnings about not allowing people to use my credit cards.
-Even in my 20s, I didn’t grasp the concept that I could find a great car that was road ready without payments.
+Yet, I’m encouraged to dig beyond the pain.
+As I reflect on my life when I first got into debt, I was in a different mental state.
+I was an immature teenager who thought she knew it all at 18.
+I barely listened to sound parental advice encouraging me to stay away from loans, develop a positive approach to financial management, and keep applying for scholarships.
+Also, I didn’t heed the warnings about not allowing people to use my credit cards.
+Even in my 20s, I didn’t grasp the concept that I could find a reliable, road-ready car without payments.
 Yet, praise Jesus that I’m able to rectify those mistakes!
 I don’t have to be a slave forever to these lenders.
-I get to bring glory to God by cleaning up my mess.
+I get to glorify God as I clean up my mess.

 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
 Romans 6:23

-Just like we’re getting our finances in order and dealing with this crap, get your life in order and deal with the sin that’s been running you.
-Seek the Lord while you can and turn from your spiritual wickedness because let me tell you.
-Sin has a master that you don’t want to serve, and this undealt with debt has eternal repercussions that you don’t want to pay.
+As we’re getting our finances in order while dealing with our money mindsets, let’s all get our lives in order and deal with the sin that’s been running us.
+Together, we can seek the Lord and turn from any spiritual wickedness lingering in our lives.
+Sin has a master that we don’t want to serve, and this undealt with debt has eternal repercussions that we don’t want to pay.

 *Disclaimer: I am not an affiliate of Ramsey Solutions in any way, shape, or form, nor am I a financial coach.
 These are merely my opinions and convictions about a program I happen to find beneficial for my family and myself.